dtaht/blog-cerowrt/content/post/loss_of_the_lab.md

 Still, I flail a lot, and I feel perpetually disorganized, trying to use tools that are inappropriate for managing my life's context switches.
-Finger memory for dozens of function keys and dozens of other custom keystrokes, was wiped out.
+Finger memory for dozens of function keys and dozens of other custom keystrokes, in various emacs modes, was wiped out.
 My tight integration of emacs with my other tools, was gone.
 (In particular I used org-mode's "remind mode", a lot, for nearly everything), and gnus.

 I haven't managed to sit down and record a note of music since, either.
 It hurts too much to think of all the labor lost - particularly all the